Nobel Laureate, Daniel Nathans Professor &

 Director of Molecular Biology & Genetics, Johns Hopkins University

 Carol Greider, along with Elizabeth Blackburn and Jack Szostak, won the 2009 Nobel Prize in Medicine for the discovery of telomerase, an enzyme that plays an important role in the division of cells, and which has a real potential to fight cancer and age-related diseases as well.
 Greider also won the 2006 Albert Lasker Award, one of the most respected prizes for work in the sciences.

-Dr. Carol Greider is one of the three winners of the 2009 Nobel Prize in Physiology or Medicine, joining just nine other women in winning the Prize since its inception in 1901.
+Dr. Carol Greider is one of the three winners of the 2009 Nobel Prize in Physiology or Medicine, joining just eleven other women in winning the Prize since its inception in 1901.
 Greider has never seen her gender as an obstacle; but in her early years of schooling, as well as in graduate school admissions, there was one obstacle to overcome: her dyslexia.

 “When I was in elementary school I was considered a poor speller and somebody who couldn't sound out words, so I was taken into remedial classes,” recalls Greider.
 “I remember having a tutor come down and take me out of class and bring me to a different room.
 It certainly felt like I wasn't as good as the other kids.”
 Dyslexia was also evident in her spoken language, and the wrong words came out in place of the words she meant to say.
 But school did get better.
 “I found ways to overcome any difficulties that I had.
 I would memorize words and how they were spelled rather than try to sound them out.
 So, I feel as though that taught me that if I want to do something, I just put blinders on and I go forward and I do it.
 Some of the ways that I overcame my struggles in school helped me later on to be able to focus.”